State-College-Plone/WebServerAuth/README.txt

         * Increases test coverage and does away with doctests

-        * Is unapologetically a Plone product: no more of the architectural compromises needed to support plain Zope use.
-This is why we can have one product instead of two!
+        * Is unapologetically a Plone product: gone are the architectural compromises needed to support plain Zope use.
+This is why we can have one product instead of two.

 Requirements

-    * Plone 3.0 or higher (3.1.3 or higher, for #381?)
+    * Plone 3.0 or maybe even 3.1.3 or higher.
+(If it works with 3.0, please let me know.)

 Upgrading